List of doctoral programs in bioethics

 This is a list of Doctorate degree programs (PhD or professional doctorate) with formal specializations / concentrations in Bioethics, by country.
 These may be dedicated degrees in Bioethics, or specializations within other disciplinary programs, such as philosophy, law or health sciences.
-They may refer to bioethics, health ethics, healthcare ethics, etc. And hey may also be associated or offered in conjunction with Bioethics Centers and Institutes.
+They may refer to bioethics, health ethics, healthcare ethics, etc. And they may also be associated or offered in conjunction with Bioethics Centers and Institutes.